ietf-teep/architecture/draft-ietf-teep-architecture.md

     between cooperating TAs under the SP's control, and specify whether the TAs can communicate, share data, and/or share key material.

-Note: The Service Provider requires the help of a TAM in order to provision the Trusted Applications to remote devices and the TEEP protocol exchanges messages between a Trusted Application Manager (TAM) and a TEEP Agent via a TEEP Broker.
+Note: The Service Provider requires the help of a TAM to provision the Trusted Applications to remote devices and the TEEP protocol exchanges messages between a Trusted Application Manager (TAM) and a TEEP Agent via a TEEP Broker.